nest-modules/mailer/README.md

 **defaults** is an optional object of message data fields that are set for every message sent

 **templateDir** is the path to directory where you have put your templates; the default value is `/public/templates` if not specified.

+**templateEngeine** is the template engine used for rendering html.
+Values PUG (default) order HANDLEBARS

 >For more details about transporters and defaults values please visit: [nodemailer](https://nodemailer.com/)